 Before you sign the initial offer letter, make sure the compensation is up to par and in line with what you were expecting.

 8 Salary Negotiation Tips

 A recent study by the Pew Research Center found that two-thirds of all U.S. workers are dissatisfied with how much they are paid.
 There are steps you can take to ensure you’re making a salary you deserve.
 Here’s how to negotiate a salary offer:

 1. Do Your Research Upfront

-It’s critical to go into your interview with a hopeful, but realistic, salary in mind.
-Websites like Glassdoor, Buffer and PayScale offer salary calculators that factor in your title, years’ experience, location and more — then provide you with a target salary range.
+It’s important to go into your interview with a hopeful, but realistic, salary in mind.
+Websites like Glassdoor, Buffer and PayScale offer salary calculators that factor in your title, years of experience, location and more — then provide you with a target salary range.
 With that range in mind, reach out to your network to get a feel for the market, both at the prospective company and elsewhere.

-When you buy a car or a house, you probably have a final offer in mind, a number you won’t go over.
+When you buy a car, you probably have a final offer in mind, a number you won’t go over.
 Use the same principle when negotiating your salary.
 After doing your research and talking to your network, determine the absolute lowest offer you’re willing to accept — and stick with it.
 Don't be afraid to walk away from a job offer if the employer can't meet your minimum salary requirement or offer additional benefits that make it worth your while.

 You’ve established your ideal salary and your lowest offer.
 Now’s the time to be confident and enthusiastic in your experience and decision — and the company’s interest in you.
 Remember: The company chose to interview you from a pool of many applicants, and they want to offer you a job.
 Lean on that knowledge whenever you need a boost of confidence during the salary negotiation process.